The Pros and Cons of Popular Pontoon Boat Decking Materials and Coverings

 Since the decking provides structural reinforcement, it needs to be sturdy enough to protect your 'toon from storms, waves and instability at high speeds.

-If your deck is strong, you 'toon is strong.
-That's why I recommend that every pontoon owner learn about the deck of their boat as well as how to protect, maintain, repair and replace it (even those of us who are less savvy about mechanical things).
+If your deck is strong, your 'toon is strong.
+That's why I recommend that every pontoon owner learn about their boat's deck and how to protect, maintain, repair and replace it (even those of us who are less savvy about mechanical things).

 Above board, many of your precious equipment will be attached directly to the pontoon boat decking.
 Some likely components you'll have attached are: